-For more information about Clinical Fellowship opportunities with the Anaesthetic Department at St Mary's please read the job descriptions or contact Rose Dhesi (Anaesthetic lead for Clinical Fellows) or Dr Ben Graham (Anaesthetic site lead for St Mary's) on 020 3312 1248.
+For more information about Clinical Fellowship opportunities with the Anaesthetic Department at St Mary's please read the job descriptions or contact Rose Dhesi (Anaesthetic lead for Clinical Fellows) and Dr Ben Graham (Anaesthetic site lead for St Mary's) on 020 3312 1248.

 Supervisor Dr Boyne Bellew

 - This fellowship will leave the post holder confident and experienced in all aspects of the anaesthetic and peri-operative management of regional anaesthesia.

 - Fellowship based at St Mary's and will include clinical commitments at Charing Cross Hospital (elective surgery).